 There is an expectation that most grade disputes will be handled at the first or second level and will not result in appeals to the third level.

 If the student feels that the matter has not been resolved at the second level, a student can request a third level review.
 The request for review must be in writing, stating that the grade dispute was not resolved at the second level, plus it must include sufficient information and facts to demonstrate that the third level review is warranted.
-This is the last level of review and the decision they render is final.
+It should be submitted to the Dean.
+This is the last level of review and the decision is final.

-For Business, Education, Humanities and Social Sciences, Sciences, and Nursing – the Dean is the final level of appeal.
-For Allied Health - see below for composition of the committee
+For Business, Education, Humanities and Social Sciences, and Nursing – the Dean is the final level of appeal.
+For Allied Health and Sciences, please see below

 The Division Allied Health Sciences Grade Appeal Committee will be composed of three faculty members from the Division of Allied Health Sciences.
 The faculty members will be appointed at the AHS Division’s Dean’s/Chair’s discretion.
 The Division Allied Health Sciences Grade Appeal Committee will send the student a written response to the grade appeal in writing within two weeks (14 days) of the hearing.
 This will be the final appeal.